aerogear/trira/README.md

 * Tool ignores existing issues, hence every run creates new issues - instead of updating them
 * Tool creates issues where provided jira user acts as reporter
 * Story points are represented in Trello card name - in the beginning as a number in parentheses, such as (3)

+## Kerberos related testing

+1. Build docker image - check for `$USER` value if you want easier Kerberos ticket request docker build -t trira-centos .
+2. From within image, configure Kerberos KDC and ask for ticket docker run -v `pwd`:/trira -it trira-centos
+3. Continue with development.
+If your OS is different, make sure you wipe current _node_modules_